marcocipri/marcocipri.github.io/_posts/2018-05-29-Hyperparameter Tuning and ML Pipelines.md

+---
-# Hyperparameter Tuning & ML Pipelines
+title:  Hyperparameter Tuning & ML Pipelines
+tags:
+  - scikit-learn
+  - machine learning
+  - python
+---

 This is the notebook underlying the reveal.js slides that were used for Richmond Data Science community meetup meetup on May 29th, 2018.